 HOBBIES: Cooking & collecting recipes; collecting wines; model railroading; enjoying activities with grandchildren

-Free Lance Musician - member of and Personnel Mgr. of the Grant Park Symphony - Chicago.
+Free Lance Musician - member of and Personnel Mgr. of the Grant Park Orchestra in Chicago for 37 years.

-I worked as a high school orchestra director for 1 year in Adrian, Mich. and 29 years in Skokie, Ill.
-I retired in 1989 and just job in the Chicago area since then.
-I am married and have 2 children and 2 grandchildren.
-My wife, Donna, taught school for 15 years.
+He played in the Chicago Civic Orchestra while still in high school.
+After discharge from the Army, he worked as a high school orchestra director and music teacher for 1 year in Adrian, Mich. and 30 years in Skokie, Ill.
+For many years, he was a member and personnel manager of the Chicago Philharmonic (founded by members of the Lyric Opera Orchestra).
+He retired in 1989 and played a number of jobs in the Chicago area after that.
+He had 2 children and 2 grandchildren.
+His wife of 57 years, Donna, taught school for 15 years.

 Kalt, Percy G. VIOLIN

 Percy died on 9/25/05, after a battle with lung cancer.
 Reported by his wife Gudrun, in a reply to Mel Ponzi's request for reunion information.